Agenda

 Registration

-In the ‘Thinking’ track, we will learn about the latest theories and methods to understand transitions and transformations, or to initiate interventions in complex systems.
-In this track, scientists will exchange ideas, concepts, methods and empirical insights on the how of the water transition and formulate research questions for the future research agenda.
+In the ‘thinking’ track, we will learn about the latest theories and methods used to understand a design approach for transformative change and to initiate interventions in complex systems.
+Scientists will exchange ideas, concepts, methods and empirical insights relating to the ‘how’ of the water transition and formulate inspiring questions for the future research agenda.

 The working language for this track will be English.